Find out how many carbohydrates you need to fuel, recover and manage your weight effectively, plus recipe suggestions for normal training days.

 Moderate intake of carbs and protein

 The most common way of ‘training low’ is to exercise before breakfast.
-More recently research has also shown that a workout after a protein-based (low carb) breakfast will also produce the same result.
-Other ways to ‘train low’ include training twice a day or following a low carbohydrate diet.
+More recently, research has also shown that a workout after a protein-based (low carb) breakfast will produce the same result.

 Include polyunsaturated fats in your evening meal to promote the function of muscle cells.
-Foods containing iron should also be included in three meals per week, which is vital for carrying oxygen to the working muscles and supporting energy production during endurance exercise.
+Iron-rich foods should be also be included – iron is vital for carrying oxygen to the working muscles and supporting energy production during endurance training.

 More training & nutrition tips for runners

 - Now you've perfected your training nutrition, make sure you eat right in race week with our marathon meal plans.

 - Get to grips with eating before, during and after running with our guides.

 - Our marathon nutrition hub will teach you how to hydrate properly, carb-load and even how Mo Farah fuels for training.

 Are you training for a race this year?
 What have you found most challenging and do you have any top tips to share with other runners?
 We'd love to hear from you below...